What will I see?

 Beyond Barcelona are spectacular and diverse landscapes.
 The most stunning of all is Montserrat, with its serrated profile, views, ancient monastery and holy shrine.
 South of Montserrat is el Penedes, a rough and dry region with an ideal climate for vineyards.
-The tour combines a visit to the modernista Codorniu Cellars at the Penedes with the mystical experience of Montserrat.
+The tour combines a visit to the modernista Codorníu Wine Cellars at the Penedès with the mystical experience of Montserrat.

 It is the ideal place to follow the whole process from grape pressing to labelling the bottles.
 The wine ferments at least 9 months in a bottle, in the dark, still and at the constant temperature of the underground cellars.
 The visit to the vast cellars continues in a small electric train and ends with a taste of wine.

-The mountain of Montserrat is a massive rock over 4000 feet high, visible for miles, with weird shapes and rounded peaks that jut into the sky.
-Its name means serrated as a reference to the jutting peaks.
-The unique Natural Park has paths, stairs, caves, chapels and hermitages scattered over the mountain, extraordinary landscapes and wonderful views.
-Enjoy the picturesque drive along the Llobregat river and up the spectacular mountain.
+Montserrat is a mountain, a unique Natural Park, and a massive rock over 4000 feet high, visible for miles, with weird shapes and rounded peaks that jut into the sky; there are paths, stairs, caves, chapels and hermitages scattered over the mountain, extraordinary landscapes and wonderful views.

-The Benedictine monastery is nearly 1000 years old, perched half way up the mountain and sheltered by its peaks.
+Montserrat is a Benedictine monastery nearly 1000 years old, perched half way up the mountain and sheltered by its peaks.
 There is a basilica with the Chapel of Our Lady of Montserrat known as La Moreneta, the patron saint of Catalonia, and a presence strongly felt and revered.
 The community of monks also runs a boys’ school devoted to the study of music.

-The visit will coincide with the Boys’ Choir Midday Concert, when available.
-On arrival to Montserrat our guide will give an orientation tour to the main places of interest: monastery, basilica, museum with a marvelous collection of paintings, Stations of the Cross, as well as bars, restaurants, shops and home products market.
+Montserrat Monastery: guided orientation tour.
+On arrival to Montserrat your guide will give a tour to orient you to the main places of interest: monastery, basilica, museum with a marvelous collection of paintings, Stations of the Cross, as well as bars, restaurants, shops and home products market.